 - I. The following conditions apply to all high school students commencing with the successful completion of the eighth (8th) grade as defined in the Osceola District Schools Student Progression Plan.
-These requirements are a supplement to the bylaws of the Florida High School Athletic Association (FHSAA) guidelines relative to the transfer and eligibility of student athletes. - A. The student's designated interscholastic athletic participation school shall be defined as the school to which the student is zoned to attend upon completion of the eighth (8th) grade. - B. Any student who transfers to a school other than the student's designated interscholastic athletic participation school will forfeit athletic eligibility for one (1) calendar year commencing from the date of enrollment at the transfer school unless the transfer is approved by both the sending and receiving principal or approved by the Athletic Transfer Appeal Committee.
-This forfeit of eligibility applies to each subsequent transfer.
-It shall be the responsibility of the parent/guardian and the student to indicate the desire to participate in interscholastic athletic programs at the initiation of the transfer by indicating such on the appropriate out-of-zone transfer request form. - 1.
-The Athletic Eligibility Transfer Appeal Committee will review eligibility appeals for transferring student athletes.
-This committee will schedule meetings at least monthly.
-Membership on the committee shall include: the Principal of all District High Schools, the Athletic Director of each District High School, and the Director of Student Services.
-All members of the committee will vote only in a tie situation.
-The Director of Professional Development/District Athletic Director shall serve as the hearing officer and shall not be a voting member.
-A quorum of the committee shall be defined as a simple majority of the membership not to include the Director of Professional Development/District Athletic Director of the membership not to include the Director of Professional Development/District Athletic Director of the membership not to include the Director of Professional Development/District Athletic Director of the membership not to include the Director of Professional Development/District Athletic Director. - a.
-Appellants must make application to the Director of Professional Development completing a packet of predetermined information and evidence supporting their appeal.
+These requirements are a supplement to the bylaws of the Florida High School Athletic Association (FHSAA) guidelines relative to the transfer and eligibility of student athletes. - A. The student's designated interscholastic athletic participation school shall be defined as the school to which the student is zoned to attend upon completion of the eighth (8th) grade. - B. Any student who transfers to a school other than the student's designated interscholastic athletic participation school will be eligible at the new school provided the student qualifies under one of the transfer regulations listed within the current published FHSAA Transfer bylaw.

+1. Exception

+- All student transfers are subject to FHSAA bylaws regarding students participating in non-school athletic activities affiliated with a school. - C. It shall be the responsibility of the parent/guardian and the student to indicate the desire to participate in interscholastic athletic programs at the initiation of the transfer by indicating such on the appropriate out-of-zone transfer request form and the "Affidavit of Compliance with Policy on Recruiting" form that FHSAA requires. - 1.
+All Out of Zone request are required to be completed during the open enrollment window and must meet district criteria for approval. - 2.
+A qualifying transfer student becomes eligible on the sixth day of attendance.

+D. Due Process

+When a student is determined to be ineligible or is ruled ineligible by the FHSAA, the member school principal may appeal the ruling of the FHSAA if he/she or the student takes issue with it, and must do so at the student's request.
+If possible, such disposition of the appeal is to be made before the end of the applicable sport season.

-- b.
-The appellants will be given a period of time not to exceed fifteen (15) minutes to make their appeal before the committee based upon information provided in the application packet. - c.
-The parent/guardian and the student must be present for the hearing.
-The parent/guardian will receive a minimum of forty-eight (48) hours notice of the hearing date by the office of Professional Development. - d.
-Decisions will be rendered in open forum on the evening of the hearing.
-The Committee may make three findings: 1) insufficient evidence exists to act; 2) a student may participate without athletic ineligibility within the first year; or 3) the student will remain ineligible for one (1) calendar year. - C. The Parent/Guardian of a student may request an appeal hearing with the Athletic Transfer Committee after the transfer providing that there exists or existed circumstances beyond their control. - D. A student receiving any type of transfer into a high school must abide by all the FHSAA bylaws and applicable School Board Rules relative to athletic eligibility. - E. Each high school will provide the Office of Professional Development/District Athletic Director an athletic eligibility list for each sport and will identify the student transfers. - F. Any parent/guardian on behalf of a student or the student themselves who is found to have provided falsified eligibility information shall lose athletic eligibility for one (1) calendar year form the date of discovery of the violation. - G. Any student who is found to be attending a school out of his/her assigned attendance zone without a properly executed student transfer shall be returned to his/her home school and shall forfeit athletic eligibility for a period of one calendar year form the discovery of the violation.
+- E. A student receiving any type of transfer into a high school must abide by all the FHSAA bylaws and applicable School Board Rules relative to athletic eligibility. - F. Any parent/guardian on behalf of a student or the student themselves who is found to have provided falsified eligibility information shall lose athletic eligibility for one (1) calendar year form the date of discovery of the violation. - G. Any student who is found to be attending a school out of his/her assigned attendance zone without a properly executed student transfer shall be returned to his/her home school and shall forfeit athletic eligibility for a period of one calendar year form the discovery of the violation.